 Don't fear fruit, embrace it as part of a balanced diet.

 Those with diabetes need to manage their diets and total sugar intake.
 Fruit can still be enjoyed in moderation, and your doctor can advise what might suit your specific circumstances best.
 The rest of us do not need to be concerned about fruit.
-And if after seeing the evidence you are still concerned about fruit and glucose spikes, enjoy some nuts and seeds (say walnuts, almonds, sunflower or pumpkin seeds) with your fruit.
+And if after seeing the evidence you are still concerned about fruit and glucose spikes, by all means enjoy some nuts and seeds (say walnuts, almonds, sunflower or pumpkin seeds) with your fruit.
 Healthy fats, satiating protein, additional polyphenols and micronutrients all support better health outcomes.
 What happens if you blend fruit, consumed as a smoothie?
 We review the evidence here.

-Improving health is about finding motivation, prioritising self-care and taking action.
+For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.
-Whether you want to improve eating practices, beat chronic illness or enhance your overall well-being, our consultations and programs deliver results that are tailored to your needs.

 Stay Healthy,